 As the current Greek government is becoming closer to Russia, the Kosovization of Macedonia could be used against Greece, as a means to undermine the Greek pro-Russian policy.
-Namely, a summer holiday tourism is for Greece one of the most important incomes for the national budget per year.
-As a huge number of the European tourists are coming to Greece by the highway that is crossing Serbia, Macedonia and exactly the Kumanovo area it can be expected that in the case of conflict situation in the FYROM, the tourist industry in Greece will be affected.
+Namely, summer holiday tourism is for Greece one of the most important incomes for the national budget per year.
+As a huge number of the European tourists are coming to Greece by the highway that is crossing Serbia, Macedonia, and exactly the Kumanovo area it can be expected that in the case of the conflict situation in the FYROM, the tourist industry in Greece will be affected.

 - The conflict in Macedonia could spill over into Greece itself and most probably into Serbia.

 Finally, the armed KLA rebellion in May 2015 against the state of Macedonia was used as a means to destabilize the government in Skopje in the form of a Colored Revolution, similar to Belgrade in October 2000.
-As in Serbia after October 2000, a new post-revolution Macedonian government sponsored by the West would be instrumental into transforming Macedonia into another client state of the post-Cold War NATO’s World Order.
+As in Serbia after October 2000, a new post-revolution Macedonian government sponsored by the West would be instrumental in transforming Macedonia into another client state of the post-Cold War NATO’s World Order.
 The success of the US-NATO plan very much depends on the role played by Russia.[xii]

 © Vladislav B. Sotirovic 2016

 [i] On this issue, see [L. Danforth, The Macedonian Conflict: Ethnic Nationalism in a Transnational World, Princeton, 1995].

 [ii] M. Glenny, The Balkans: Nationalism, War and the Great Powers, 1804−1999, New York: Viking, 1999, 156.

 [iii] On the Macedonian front, see [G. W. Price, The Story of the Salonika Army, London 1918].